This page contains affiliate links. Please read our disclosure for more info.

 SafetyWing says:

-Testing for COVID–19 will only be covered if deemed medically necessary by a physician.
-The antibody test is not covered, as it is not medically necessary.”
+“Medical treatment of COVID-19 is covered on the same terms as any other disease.
+Testing for COVID-19 will only be covered if deemed medically necessary by a physician.
+The antibody test is not covered.”

 What Makes SafetyWing Different from Other Travel Insurance?

-These features stand SafetyWing Nomad Insurance apart from typical travel insurance policies.
+These features stand SafetyWing Nomad Insurance Essential apart from typical travel insurance policies.

 - Designed by nomads for nomads – They understand our needs and are continually adapting the product to better meet them.